Basharh1/Graph-Based-Encoders-and-their-Performance-for-Finite-State-Channels-with-Feedback/README.md

 [Graph-Based Encoders and their Performance for Finite-State Channels with Feedback](https://arxiv.org/abs/1907.08063), by Oron sabag, Bashar Huleihel, Haim Permuter.

-# Convex optimization tool- CVX
+# Convex optimization tool - CVX
-Explain here that you need cvx + link to their website
+In the paper, we formalize the upper bound as a standard convex optimization problem.
+For the implementation, we used a Matlab package called CVX with the Sedumi solver.
+To learn about what CVX is and how to use it, please visit [this website](http://cvxr.com/cvx/)

 # Plug and play
 The following file is the main file: